-The Phone Call is under contract for publication with Solstice Publishing — but here’s a short excerpt.
+The Phone Call has been published in e-book and print versions on Solstice Publishing — but here’s a short excerpt.

 Luke opened the door.
 “Alex!
 Come on in.”

 Alex handed him a bottle of wine and grinned, “Hey Luke.
 Peter has you serving as doorman?”

 “I wasn’t supposed to be, but,” he gestured down the hallway, “Hear the music?
 They’re dancing in the living room.”